 Players frequently pay too little attention to the rake.
 But it can be devastating.
 On line rooms, with their minimal overhead, not having to hire dealers, rent a large space, buy tables and the like, can afford to charge less.
 But this doesn’t mean they’re making less money per hour.
 Quite the opposite.
 Because the games are so much faster, even with the lower rake, they are making quite a bit more money per hour because of all of the extra hands per hour that are raked.
 This need not hurt you, however, since if you are a winning player you should be winning more money per hour for the same reason.
 The net result should be that if you are playing against identical players as in a live game, your win rate should go up since the rake will be a lower percentage of your winnings.

 The Internet is as close as your nearest computer.
 Funding it is as simple as transferring money into your account.
 No need to drive, to park, take public transportation, or walk.
 There’s no waiting in line a game (you can always find an open game), no worrying about carrying large amounts of cash to or from the casino, or buying gas for the car.
-Just stumble into a chair in front of the computer, fire it up, and off you go.
+Just stumble into a chair in front of the computer, fire it up, and start playing real money poker.

 The convenience factor extends beyond the proximity of the game.
 When you go to a casino you have to get dressed, shower (at least you should do so), and deal with the public.
 When you play at home you don’t have to do any of those things.
 In fact, you can do many other things while you are playing.
 I’ve cooked dinner, carried on phone conversations, typed an article or two, and read the morning paper all while playing and making money in online poker games.
 Others like to watch television, listen to music, commute to work, or even play in a home game while logged on.
 Having your poker game with you on a computer screen gives you the advantage of being able to carry on your life while still being in a game.